1. If I say, “I hate oatmeal” and then turn to someone else and say “I love oatmeal,” I am contradicting myself.

 The writers of the Bible spanned centuries, lived in different times and places, faced different circumstances (personal and political), and responded to those circumstances from the point of view of their settings in life.
 A book that brings all of this under one cover is, of course, going to exhibit a lot of diversity.

-What are called “contradictions” are only so if one assumes that the purpose of inspiration (however it works) is to align or override the down-to-earth diverse voices we actually encounter in the Bible.
+What are referred to as “contradictions” are only so if one assumes that the purpose of inspiration (however it works) is to align or override the down-to-earth diverse voices we actually encounter in the Bible.

 But if inspiration means that God is all about corralling these different voices because “God wrote the Bible” then God did a pretty bad job of it.

-So maybe “Does the Bible contradict itself?” is posing a false question rooted in a bad theology.
+So maybe “Does the Bible contradict itself?” is posing a false question rooted in bad theology.